-This vehicle may have rear safety belt comfort guides.
-If not, they are available through your dealer.
-The guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
-When installed and properly adjusted, the comfort guide positions the shoulder belt away from the neck and head.
+Rear safety belt comfort guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
+When installed on a shoulder belt and properly adjusted, the comfort guide positions the shoulder belt away from the neck and head.